-- 2.2 Therefore, the Board has a monitor/assist/review/scrutinise purpose, rather than being a decision-making body.
+2.2 Therefore, the Board has a monitor/assist/review/scrutinise purpose, rather than being a decision-making body.
 It could be seen as being a critical but supportive friend.
-It sets its own agenda, and has the opportunity to be selective and to probe particular topics in more depth than the Committee, which has a wider range of statutory responsibilities and decision-making.
+It sets its own agenda and has the opportunity to be selective and to probe particular topics in more depth than the Committee, which has a wider range of statutory responsibilities and decision-making.
 As such, the general approach of the Board is to seek assurances with evidence from the Fund and external bodies, that the Fund is meeting its objectives, producing the required statements and managing risks.
-The Board can commission its own reports and make recommendations to the Committee and to Officers. - 2.3 In so doing, the Board is helping to manage the reputational risk of both the Fund and the Administering Authority.
+The Board can commission its own reports and make recommendations to the Committee and to Officers.

+- 2.3 In so doing, the Board is helping to manage the reputational risk of both the Fund and the Administering Authority.
 This is more critical now that the LGPS in England and Wales has both the Department for Levelling-Up, Housing and Communities (DLUHC) and the Pensions Regulator (TPR) as its regulators.
-The Administering Authority, and in extreme circumstances Board members, can be fined by TPR, which also has other powers available should breaches of the law and unacceptable standards occur. - 2.4 The Board is supported by the Board Secretary and operates under Terms of Reference which were initially agreed by Council in March 2015.
+The Administering Authority, and in extreme circumstances Board members, can be fined by TPR, which also has other powers available should breaches of the law and unacceptable standards occur. - 2.4 The Board is supported by the Administering Authority and operates under Terms of Reference which were initially agreed by Council in March 2015.
 The Terms of Reference are reviewed annually.
 On 7 February 2018, the Council accepted recommendations from the Committee to make various revisions, including the desire to appoint an Independent Chair.
 The Council agreed further revisions on 13 January 2021.
-The current Terms of Reference and other information regarding the Pension Board can be located on the website. - 2.5 In 2022/23 the direct costs of operating the Board amounted to £10,362, mainly relating to the costs of the provision of an Independent Chair, training fees and expenses for Board members.
+The Terms of Reference were most recently reviewed by the Board on 27 July 2023.
+The current Terms of Reference and other information regarding the Pension Board can be located on the website. - 2.5 In 2023/24 the direct costs of operating the Board amounted to £12,722, mainly relating to the costs of the provision of an Independent Chair, training fees and expenses for Board members.
 These costs do not include any indirect costs relating to officer time nor any apportioned costs for the use of premises, systems or services recharged to the Fund by the Council.
 The Board seeks approval from the Administering Authority for its budget on an annual basis.
 Mindful of delivering value for money, the Board endeavours to work in a cost-effective manner, as its costs are reflected in employer contribution rates.

-3. Detailed Work of the Board
+2. Detailed Work of the Board